 Branding is just as important for small businesses as it is for big names.
-Indeed, many corporate brands are trying to look more like small firms in order to appeal to consumers that prefer to support independent brands.
-Dan Einzg of agency Mystery knows all about branding and here he shares his knowledge to help you develop your own brand identity.
+Indeed, many corporate brands try to look more like small firms in order to appeal to consumers that prefer to support independent brands.
+Dan Einzg of agency Mystery explains how to develop your own brand identity

 Many small business owners I talk to already understand that branding is essential to their business, but a surprisingly high number of them don't really know why.